blob: 486693214cbdb07d5eb3f744566cfc343accdb34 [file] [edit]

 reserved "owner";

-// The date after which this metric is no longer valid.
-If this field is not
+// The date (inclusive) after which this metric definition expires and data

-// It may be at most one year in the future.
+// Format: yyyy/mm/dd.
+Must be no more than one year in the future.

 string expiration_date = 1;